 It may not be obvious, but this clarifies how Intel names its processors.

-Not only does it stick with the theme of geographical features, but they also rely on the location where the processors are designed.
+Not only does it stick with the theme of geographical features, but it also relies on the location where the processors are designed.

 Who Decides To Name Intel Processors?